-The all-mighty EarthRoamer vehicles are not like any other – they’re the true baller of all recreational vehicles.
+The all-mighty EarthRoamer vehicles are not like any other – they’re the true baller of a modern RV.
 In fact, they’re considered XVs – Xpedition Vehicles.
 They’re hand built in Colorado with the highest quality materials and a real attention to detail.
 They’re durable, all-in-one packages with everything built right in, including the Ford truck that drives it.
 While the EarthRoamer is made to handle tough, off-road adventures, they’re like luxury apartments on wheels that will probably make you never venture into a tent ever again.

-Happier Camper adds a touch of nostalgia with their travel trailers that have a distinctly classic, retro modern feel.
+Happier Camper adds a touch of nostalgia with their travel trailers that have a distinctly classic, retro-modern feel.
 If you’re looking for affordable adventures, these ultra-light campers might be your thing.
 Each one features their Adaptiv™ modular interior so you can customize it when you’re out on the road for camping, hauling, or as guest quarters, in a matter of minutes.
 They also have a ton of features you can add-on, like shower fittings, digital heaters, iPad/tablet docking station, solar panels, and a lightweight air conditioner.
-Despite its compact size, the camper sleeps five!
+Despite its compact size, the modern RV sleeps five!